 - National Institutes of Health (NINDS) R21 NS109852 (2019-2022).
 Imaging Central and Peripheral Impairments in Chronic Post-Traumatic Headache with Comorbid Neck Pain.
 This collaborative project between SDSU, UCSD, and VA San Diego uses magnetic resonance imaging and quantitative sensory testing to identify markers of brain and muscle dysfunction contributing to post-traumatic headache in veterans with mild traumatic brain injury, with the long-term goal of identifying biomarkers of clinical phenotypes to better inform treatment decisions.
 Maluf Role: Principal Investigator (Co-MPIs: Dr. Dawn Schiehser, Dr. Bahar Shahidi)

-- DPT Class of 2021.
-Robyn Bursch, Jenny Carmel, Ashleigh Carranza, Kelsey Cooper, Jayme Lee, Colleen O’Connor.
-Greater severity and functional impact of post-traumatic headache in Veterans with comorbid neck pain following traumatic brain injury.
+- Photo #2: Robyn Bursch, Jenny Carmel, Ashleigh Carranza, Kelsey Cooper, Jayme Lee, Colleen O’Connor (DPT Class of 2021).
+Prevalence and impact of neck pain in Veterans with traumatic brain injury and persistent headache.
+Combined Sections Meeting of the American Physical Therapy Association.
+Denver, CO Feb 2020.
+Manuscript published in Military Medicine, 2021: Greater severity and functional impact of post-traumatic headache in Veterans with comorbid neck pain following traumatic brain injury.

 Contact Us